PMedina25/Emojifier/README.md

 # Emojifier

-App which makes use of Google Mobile Vision Library
+Android App which makes use of Google Mobile Vision Library